 Answer.
 We currently have sufficient authority to create a standing response corps within the Department.
 We will be requesting the necessary resources in FY 2008 and later to staff the Readiness Response Corps as requirements become further defined.
-Currently, we have a standby response corps that has helped identify from within the Department and retirees, those who may be interested and ready to deploy or to provide surge capacity within State in a crisis but who would continue to work in other positions until peoded tinue to work in other positions until needed.
+Currently, we have a standby response corps that has helped identify from within the Department and retirees, those who may be interested and ready to deploy or to provide surge capacity within State in a crisis but who would continue to work in other positions until needed.
+We are requesting some funding in FY 2007 to begin the development of a Civil-

-We are requesting some funding in FY 2007 to begin the development of a Civilian Reserve that would draw on nongovernmental skillsets to provide the USG a standing corps of trained and preidentified employees who can deploy rapidly and fill key sectoral gaps in rule of law and security
+We are requesting some funding in FY 2007 to begin the development of a Civilian Reserve that would draw on nongovernmental skillsets to provide the USG a standing corps of trained and preidentified employees who can deploy rapidly and fill key sectoral gaps in rule of law and security.

-- There are several components of staffing requirements: - S/CRS core management staff; - Department of State surge capacity-Active and Standby Response Corps; - Other agency surge capacity; On-call Civilian Reserve;

-- Implementing partner capacity (Global Skills Network of contracts, NGOs, grantees). - S/CRS has estimated a need for a core staff of 80 to provide leadership and management of integrated USG planning and response and to manage development of comprehensive and interoperable civilian capabilities. - Current staffing is a combination of permanent, nonpermanent, interagency detailees, and temporary staff. - We need to institutionalize a standing capability that will ensure lessons learned are lessons applied.
+- There are several components of staffing requirements: - S/CRS core management staff; - Department of State surge capacity-Active and Standby Response Corps; - Other agency surge capacity; - On-call Civilian Reserve; - $^{\odot}$ Implementing partner capacity (Global Skills Network of contracts, NGOs, grantees). - S/CRS has estimated a need for a core staff of 80 to provide leadership and management of integrated USG planning and response and to manage development of comprehensive and interoperable civilian capabilities. - Current staffing is a combination of permanent, nonpermanent, interagency detailees, and temporary staff. - We need to institutionalize a standing capability that will ensure lessons learned are lessons applied.
 Our long-term plan is to convert nonpermanent staffing to permanent and be able to reimburse agencies for detailees; both will ensure that we are able to attract and retain the best employees. - S/CRS estimates a need for 100 members of an Active Response Corps to provide the Department with a separate cadre of rapidly deployable, trained, and exercised personnel who can augment Embassy operations, manage initial field engagements, participate in the added workload of preparing plans for response, and embed with military forces if deployed.
 While not deployed, they will train, exercise, and work within bureaus to build capacity for response and address conflict issues. - Current funding provides for an initial 15 members of an Active Response Corps in FY06 (all will be onboard by summer). - In addition, there is a need to access additional personnel within State through a Standby Response Corps made up of individuals who have expressed interest in deployments or to surge into domestic efforts.
 This SRC has been identified.
-Other agencies also have, or are augmenting, their internal surge capacity to - be able to respond to demands for their expertise and program management ca- - A Civilian Reserve system that would provide readily available outside experts to serve in USG missions does not exist.
+Other agencies also have, or are augmenting, their internal surge capacity to - Other agencies also have, or are augmenting, their internal surge capacity to be able to respond to demands for their expertise and program management capabilities. - A Civilian Reserve system that would provide readily available outside experts to serve in USG missions does not exist.
 We propose to build such a system initially focused on the need for rule of law personnel who have advance training can be called up within weeks and deployed.